U.S.A and Canada Europe Asia

 Dr. Zahi Hawass

 If you have ever seen a program about Egypt on television, chances are that you've seen Dr. Zahi Hawass.
-As Secretary General of the Supreme Council of Antiquities in Cairo, his passion and enthusiasm for his work is unrivaled.
+As former Secretary General of the Supreme Council of Antiquities in Cairo, his passion and enthusiasm for his work was unrivaled.
 After enjoying many of his television programs and reading articles that he wrote for National Geographic (he is a National Geographic Explorer-in-Residence), we have gained a lot of respect for him.
 We went to see him give a lecture at the Museum of Fine Arts in Boston on May 5, 2004.
 He gave a riveting slideshow/lecture which was punctuated by his great sense of humor.
 He did a booksigning after the lecture, and we had the pleasure of meeting him and telling him that we really enjoy travel and he has inspired us to go to Egypt some day.
-Craig and Steph with Dr. Zahi Hawass, Museum of Fine Arts 5/5/2004

 Bruce Parry